Gizra/Gizra-Way-Book/approach_data_structure_task.md

 ![](4.jpg)

-Now, what is the relationship direction?
+Now, what is the direction of the relationship?
 That is, what is referring to what?
 Let's apply our questions to answer this:

 Question 1: Can one `topic` be written about in more than one `article`?
 Yes.